 Michigan State University (MSU) is a public flagship land-grant research university that features a sea-grant and space-grant affiliation and is part of the Michigan state university system.
-A total of 129 undergraduate degree programs in 81 majors are offered at MSU through 23 fields of study.
+A total of 129 undergraduate degree programs in 81 majors are offered at MSU in 23 fields of study.
 Over 45,000 students attend each academic year which gives the school the seventh largest student body in the U.S. The school’s athletics teams participate in the NCAA Division I – Big Ten conference.

 3. Wayne State University

 Wayne State University (WSU) is a public research university and is the third-largest university in the Michigan public university system.
-WSU has 13 schools and colleges that include business, engineering, education, nursing, pharmacy and health sciences, information sciences, law, social work, and fine, performing and communication arts.
+WSU has 13 schools and colleges that include business, engineering, education, nursing, pharmacy and health sciences, information sciences, law, social work, fine, performing, and communication arts.
 The school’s athletics teams participate in the NCAA Division II – GLIAC conference.